 The Hörnlihütte was closed during 2014 for modernisation.
 This meant that climbers had to either stay at hotels at Schwarzsee or at the temporary Matterhorn Base Camp, found 400 metres beneath the Hörnlihütte, and erected for use between July and September 2014.

-The redeveloped Hörnlihutte, complete with a new accommodation block, will reopen on 1 July 2015 – 150 years after the Matterhorn was first climbed.
+The redeveloped Hörnlihutte, complete with a new accommodation block, reopened on 1 July 2015 – 150 years after the Matterhorn was first climbed.